Is Mexico Safe? Avoid These Cities

 And I fully understand why.

 So, this effectively causes fear and concern that if you move to Mexico, you’ll end up in harm’s way.
 But again, Mexico is a very large country.
-And you shouldn’t write off an entire country because certain areas are considered risky territory.
+And you shouldn’t write off an entire country because certain areas are considered risky territory—especially if you’re traveling by car and need to know about Banjercito offices for your temporary import permit.

 Since 2019, I’ve written over 250 blog posts and published over 150 videos on our Mexico Relocation Guide YouTube channel.
 I’ve interviewed dozens of foreigners living in Mexico who share their experiences, learnings, and advice for newcomers.